friends-of-presta/security-advisories/_posts/2023-09-04-deserialization-untrusted-data-CWE-502-part2.md

 This CVE was the first alert send in 2018 that proves the execution of remote code through the deseralization of an untrusted files (here a phar uploaded instead of a pdf).

+**WARNING** : This is the most dangerous critical chain of our ecosystem and you will nearly never seen any CVE about it.

 ### How it works ?